Pilonidal sinus

 You may not have any further problems.
 However the area can keep on getting infected, causing an abscess or a persistent discharge that can continue for years.

-The operation is performed under a general anaesthetic and usually takes about an hour. your surgeon will remove the sinus and infected tissue, sometimes over a large area
+The operation is performed under a general anaesthetic and usually takes about an hour.
+Surgeon will remove the sinus and infected tissue, sometimes over a large area

 Before the operation, your surgeon can discuss with you if closing the wound with stitches is likely.

-The healthcare team will try to make your operation as safe as possible.
+The surgeon will try to make your operation as safe as possible.
 However, complications can happen.
-Some of these can be serious and you can cause death.
 You should ask your surgeon if there is anything you do not understand.
-Any numbers which relate to risk are from studies of people who have had this operation.
 Your surgeon may be able to tell you if the risk of a complication is higher or lower for you.

 The future

-Occasionally the pilonidal sinus comes back (risk: 1 in 9).
+Occasionally the pilonidal sinus comes back.
 It is important to keep the area free from hairs and as clean as possible to reduce this risk.

 Summary